xTaeko/TaekosBlog/content/post/20210512_UnityShortCuts/index.md

 Unity has something called "Snapping".
 Just to know that snapping exists helped me so much.
 I will show you some examples.

 The first kind of snapping is the Face-Snapping.
 By holding `CTRL + SHIFT` the center of your tool kinda looks different (as seen in the gif below).
 When you move your object near a surface now, the object will stick to it.
-And that what we want most of the time, to just have our objects on the ground, right?
+And that's what we want most of the time, to just have our objects on the ground, right?

 {{< image src="./FaceSnapping.gif" alt="Example for Face Snapping" position="center" style="width: 500px;">}}

 The second thing is Vertex-Snapping.
-While holding `V` the center of your tool change again, to let you know you are snapping now.
-Furthermore you not selecting the center of the object anymore.
-While hovering over the object, the tool you choose stick to the nearest corner of the object.
-If your move your object like that, you can fit the selected vertex to a vertex of another object.
+While holding `V` the center of your tool changes again, to let you know you are snapping now.
+Furthermore you're not selecting the center of the object anymore.
+While hovering over the object, the tool you choose sticks to the nearest corner of the object.
+If you move your object like that, you can fit the selected vertex to a vertex of another object.

 {{< image src="./VertexSnapping.gif" alt="Example for Vertex Snapping" position="center" style="width: 500px;">}}

 ## Flying Scene Camera

 We all know the pain, we want to go near an object, because we want to see something.
-But using the mouse weel just don't work as we want.
+But using the mouse weel just doesn't work as we want.
 Either we are too far away or we look through the object.
 But of course Unity has a solution for it, you just need to know it exists!
-As you may already noticed by holding the `Right Mouse Button` you can look around at you viewpoint.
-And for those with good eyes also notice the small icon beside the eye icon on your mouse.
+As you may already noticed, by holding the `Right Mouse Button` you can look around at your viewpoint.
+And for those with good eyes also notice the small icon beside the eye icon on your mouse cursor.
 It indicates that you can use `WASD` to navigate through your scene smoothly.

 Here is a list of the important keys you can use while holding `Right Mouse Button` down to navigate.
 The action will be executed as long as you hold the keys down.